codaholichq/codaholic/content/posts/ec2-hidden-benefits.md

 - Flexible and Seamless Expansion Capability: The ability to easily scale up or down as needed, without disrupting your operations or compromising on performance, thanks to Amazon Auto Scaling.

--Rich Choice of Operating Systems and Software: A wide range of operating systems and software options are available, allowing you to choose the best fit for your specific needs and applications.
+- Rich Choice of Operating Systems and Software: A wide range of operating systems and software options are available, allowing you to choose the best fit for your specific needs and applications.

 **What can EC2 instances be used for?**